Cyberbit-7/alohomora/README.md

 ### Try and take 5 minutes to read the whole guide.
 This will save you a lot of time and suffering, and will teach you how to utilize the Alohomora to it's full potential.
 If you want to play Fortnite, read the guide.

+## Sigining into your Google Account

+### Sigining into Google accounts regularly is a bit buggy due to how kiosk apps are coded, cauing issues when trying to use Google apps such as Google Docs.
+However, the process is still very simple.

+### Step 1c
+Navigate to a new tab, where all the Alohomora shortcuts are located.

+### Step 2c
+Click on the "add user" icon, which will be the third icon from the right on the top right.
+The symbol should be a person with a + symbol next to them.

+### Step 3c
+Sign into your Google Account normally.
+I suggest sigining into your school account first, then repeating this process for your personal accounts.

+### Step 4c
+Your Google Account is now saved to your device.
+Now, whenever an application such as Google Docs asks you to sign-in, you can simply select your account from the list of accounts saved to the device.

+## Installing a VPN

 ## Guide

 ### Unlocking Google Applications